GoogleCloudPlatform/eda-examples/README.md

     tar xzvf openpiton-19-10-23-r13.tar.gz
     cd openpiton-openpiton-19-10-23-r13

-And you can execute this using
+And you can execute this across the slurm cluster using

-    sims -executor slurm tiles
+    sims -sim type=icv -group=tile1 mini -slurm -sim_q_command=sbatch

 which will kick off jobs across the cluster.